 4i Water Services carries out pre-commissioning and flushing to BSRIA BG/11 for LTHW and chilled systems.
 All 4i WS chemicals used will be suitably chosen for the system which include biocides, dispersants, oxide removers and bio-dispersants.

 BSRIA BG29/12 Pre Commissioning Cleaning of New Pipework Systems:

 New commercial Heating/Cooling/Condenser pipe work systems are installed within British Standard specifications and comply to design criteria, this is crucial to ensure that they operate within their design parameters and operate efficiently.

-Failure of either one of the 4 above mentioned items will results in poor system performance, reduced system lifetime and longer payback time, in some cases none at all.
+Failing any of the four above mentioned items will result in poor system performance, reduced system lifetime and longer payback time, in some cases none at all.

 The final commissioning costs are relatively very low, when compared to the design and installation of plant.
 They are in fact however just as crucial.
-Unfortunately in many cases it is either through lack of understanding or lack of budget that this phase of the works can be neglected, or not executed correctly.
+Unfortunately in many cases it is either through lack of understanding or budgetary constraints that this phase of the works can be neglected, or not executed correctly.